acumos/documentation/docs/AcumosUser/portal-user/dev-challenge-getting-started.rst

 The Acumos Platform
 -------------------

-The platform developers will be using is described at http://docs.acumos.org/.
-Since the docs are a work in progress, you can also see the slides presented at the `Acumos at ONS 2018 <https://wiki.acumos.org/display/EVNT/Acumos+at+ONS+2018>`_ launch.
+The platform developers will be using is described at http://docs.acumos.org/ and https://wiki.acumos.org.
+Since the docs and wiki are a work in progress, for background you can also checkout the slides presented at the project launch on the wiki page `Acumos at ONS 2018 <hs+at+ONS+2018>`_.
 Additional usage details are provided below for platform aspects that might not be complete/clear from the current docs.
+Any you can also reach out for support on `Stackoverflow (search for acumos) <https://stackoverflow.com/search?q=acumos>`_, via the `acumosaidevdiscuss list <https://lists.acumos.org/g/acumosaidevdiscuss>`_, or on `Freenode IRC channel #acumos <https://wiki.acumos.org/display/AC/IRC+Basics>`_.

 Below is a summary of the platform UI/workflow elements that developers will use during the challenge.
 Other platform UI elements may be used (e.g. the Composite